dedupeio/dedupe/docs/API-documentation.rst

 			  field names.
       :param dict data_2: A dictionary of records from second dataset, same form as data_1
       :param int sample_size: The size of the sample to draw.
 Defaults to 150,000
-      :param float rand_p: The proportion of record tuples to be sampled randomly (as opposed to sampled from similar records).
-Defaults to 1
+      :param float blocked_proportion: The proportion of record pairs to be sampled from similar records, as opposed to randomly selected pairs.
+Defaults to 0.5.

       .. code:: python